kz26/uchicago-hvz/README.md

 **Familiarity with Python and the Django web framework is highly recommended.**

 1. For starters, you'll need to edit the templates and Django settings to reflect your organizations' branding and environment.
-The hosts header in the auth method in `chat/server.coffee` will also need to be updated to reflect your site's domain name.
+The hosts header in the auth method in `chat/server/server.coffee` will also need to be updated to reflect your site's domain name.
-2. Create a secrets.py file in the same directory as `local_settings.py`.
+2. Create a `secrets.py` file in the same directory as `local_settings.py`.
 At minimum this file should contain a `SECRET_KEY`.
+Also make sure to substitute your own Google API key in `templates/includes/google-maps.html`.
 3. Implement a Django authentication backend specific to your organization/deployment.
 Our reference implementation's primary authentication backend talks to UChicago's LDAP server and allows us to directly retrieve player names, usernames, and major, in addition to authenticating user credentials during login.
 Ideally, your authentication backend will be able to do all of these